PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `layout.nhwc_pre_concat_prelu`, `layout.nhwc_pre_concat_softmax`, and
 `layout.nhwc_pre_concat_swish`, `layout.nhwc_pre_concat_slice`, and
 `layout.nhwc_pre_concat_split`, plus `layout.nhwc_pre_concat_add`.
+One ordered table owns all eleven family names, statistics keys, and priorities;
+frozen callbacks, preconditions, `PassSpec` objects, defaults, and preflight are derived once at module import.
+Candidate enumeration uses the shared operator-type index and visits only `CONCATENATION` positions.
+A successful precondition passes its validated candidate through session-local prepared data, so the callback does not immediately repeat the same search.
+The legacy family-specific optimizer wrappers remain signature-compatible while the runner itself uses the common family optimizer.
+This declarative conversion reduced the module from 3,120 to 2,881 lines without changing pass order or fallback ownership.
 Exclusive pads constants are remapped in place; shared or public pads constants use copy-on-write so unrelated Pad consumers preserve NCHW semantics.
 Dequantize inputs retain source scale and zero-point provenance